 Different Types Of Ticks

-Did you know, there are many different types of ticks but they all have one thing in common, much like spiders and mites, Maine ticks have four pairs of legs, no antennae and are part of the arachnid family of species.
+Did you know that there are many different types of ticks, but they all have one thing in common: much like spiders and mites, Maine ticks have four pairs of legs, no antennae, and are part of the arachnid family.
 These little pests are parasitic and range from 3 to 5mm in length depending on species, sex, age, and “fullness”.
-In the United states there are hundreds of different types of ticks, but only a handful are really cause for concern.
+In the United States, there are hundreds of different types of ticks, but only a handful are really cause for concern.
 The 14 species of ticks in Maine include:

 - American Dog Tick,